go-outside-labs/story-protocol-takehome/literature_review/README.md

         In this simple example of learning with error (LWE), we operate our message vector over a ring modulo mod, such that some information is lost.
-This is not a problem since gaussian elimination can be used to recover the original message vector (i.e., it works over a ring modulo mod).
+This is not a problem since Gaussian elimination can be used to recover the original message vector (i.e., it works over a ring modulo mod).